I'm All Right Jack: Plot

-The union meet and decide to punish Windrush by "sending him to Coventry" and he is informed of this in writing.
-Stanley's rich aunt visits the Kite household where she is met by Mrs Kite with some sympathy.
+The union meets and decides to punish Windrush by "sending him to Coventry", of which he is informed in writing.
+Stanley's rich aunt visits the Kite household, where she is met by Mrs Kite with some sympathy.

-Things don't work out for either side.
+Things do not work out for either side.
 Cox arrives at his factory, Union Jack Foundries, to find that his workers are walking out in a sympathy strike.
 The press reports that Kite is punishing Windrush for working hard.
-When Windrush decides to cross the picket line and go back to work (and reveals his connection with the company's owner), Kite asks him to leave his house.
+When Windrush decides to cross the picket line and return to work (and reveals his connection with the company's owner), Kite asks him to leave his house.
 This provokes the adoring Cynthia and her mother to go on strike.
 More strikes spring up, bringing the country to a standstill.

 Faced with these new developments, Tracepurcel has no choice but to send Hitchcock to negotiate with Kite.
 They reach an agreement but Windrush has made both sides look bad and has to go.

-Cox tries to bribe Windrush with a bagful of money to resign but Windrush turns him down.
-On a televised discussion programme ("Argument") hosted by Malcolm Muggeridge, Windrush reveals to the nation the underhanded motivations of all concerned.
+Cox tries to bribe Windrush with a bagful of money to resign, but Windrush turns him down.
+On a televised discussion programme (Argument) hosted by Malcolm Muggeridge, Windrush reveals to the nation the underhanded motivations of all concerned.
 When he throws Cox's bribe money into the air, the studio audience riots.

 In the end, Windrush is accused of causing a disturbance and bound over to keep the peace for 12 months.
-He is last seen with his father relaxing at a nudist colony, only to have to flee from the female residents' attentions.
+He is last seen with his father relaxing at a nudist colony, only to need to flee from the female residents' attentions.
 Unlike in the opening scene, this time he is naked.